 (For other compatible and incompatible licenses, see http://opendefinition.org/licenses ☍)

-Copyright for articles published in ESNBU are retained by the authors, with first publication rights granted to the journal.
+Copyright for articles published in ESNBU is retained by the authors, with first publication rights granted to the journal.
 Authors retain full publishing rights and are encouraged to upload their work to institutional repositories, social academic networking sites, etc. ESNBU is not responsible for subsequent uses of the work.
 It is the author's responsibility to bring an infringement action if so desired by the author.

 Exceptions to copyright policy